 Observations should be made at the same location once per week.
 Observations must be made between 10:00 AM and 3:00 PM.
-At that time the algae have had a chance to rise from lower in the water column, but cells are not yet likely to have ruptured from the heat of mid-day.
+At that time the cyanobacteria have had a chance to rise from lower in the water column, but cells are not yet likely to have ruptured from the heat of mid-day.
 All observations submitted and approved will be posted on the Vermont Department of Health cyanobacteria tracker.
-Anyone providing reports should include information on the extent and type of algae and plant growth, the color of the water, and rate the algae intensity.
+Anyone providing reports should include information on the extent and type of cyanobacteria and plant growth, the color of the water, and rate the cyanobacteria intensity.
 The rating scale runs from one (a, b, c, or d) to three, with one being clear water with little to no cyanobacteria present and three being a cyanobacteria bloom in progress.

 Any organisms floating in water column are clear (e.g. insect ‘skins’) rather than green.
 Leafy or grass-like plants (including duckweed) may be present.
 Foam may be present.